nvaccess/nvda/projectDocs/translating/crowdin.md

 Proofreader status is granted on a case-by-case basis by messaging the [translators mailing list](https://groups.io/g/nvda-translations) or <info@nvaccess.org>

 Proofreaders approve strings using the [Crowdin web interface](https://support.crowdin.com/online-editor/).
-PoEdit only supports viewing approved strings.
+PoEdit does not support viewing unapproved strings from other translators.
-When submitting to Crowdin from PoEdit, proofreaders are able to auto-approve all submitted strings.
+When manually uploading to Crowdin from PoEdit, proofreaders are able to auto-approve all submitted strings.

 ## Translating using PoEdit